 Simchah, which means “joy,” and Shalom, which means “peace,” are our three-year-old classrooms.
 When children turn three, they shed the title of toddler and officially become preschoolers.
 These are the classrooms where that transition takes place.
 Although we use Emergent Curriculum throughout our program, it is in this year that children begin to truly embrace their influence over the direction of learning through a series of units of inquiry initiated by the interests of the children themselves.
 Each unit of inquiry incorporates science, math, literacy, and writing elements presented in a fun and age-appropriate way.
 A unit of inquiry (often referred to as investigations) can last as long as the entire school year or as short as a day, and the children are the driving force behind what is explored and for how long.
 Our wonderful educators facilitate these units by providing open-ended materials and provocations, process-driven art experiences, and a truly collaborative learning environment as these two classrooms work collaboratively Children begin each day in their “home base” classroom, then come together for a group morning meeting.
 After this, children are encouraged to explore the learning centers and experiences in both/either classroom and have opportunities to engage one-on-one with all four teachers.
 By valuing and elevating collaboration, our goal is for the child, the parent, and the teachers to partner in the learning experience.

-For four- and five-year-olds, our Pre-Kindergarten program consists of three different learning environments: the Tikkun Olam classroom, the Learning Lab, and the Beyond.
+For four- and five-year-olds, our Pre-Kindergarten program consists of two different learning environments: the Tikkun Olam classroom and the Beyond.

 Tikkun Olam, which means “repair the world,” is the classroom environment where the children play in traditional centers such as Blocks and Dramatic Play.
-It is also the environment where a greater focus is placed on writing and literacy.
-The Learning Lab is our STEAM room where children explore science, technology, engineering, art, and math through self-directed play.
 The Beyond is our outdoor learning environment consisting of the beautiful wooded hill and greenspace, as well as a creek and our brand new trail, which the Tikkun Olam Class of 2019 cleared and created themselves.

-Children have access to the atelier and the atelierista a minimum of once a week.
+Children have access to the each of these specialists a minimum of once a week and often more.

-In addition to our wonderful classroom and atelier educators, we also have a dedicated and amazing staff of Auxiliary Teachers who support all our classrooms in a variety of ways.
+In addition to our wonderful classroom and specialist educators, we also have a dedicated and amazing staff of Auxiliary Teachers who support all our classrooms in a variety of ways.